Treating Leukemia in Children and Other Cancers in Teens & Young Adults

 Teens and young adults with cancer often feel caught in between younger pediatric patients and older medical patients.
-At the Angie Fowler Adolescent & Young Adult Cancer Institute at University Hospitals (UH) Rainbow Babies & Children’s, we’ve developed an environment and highly specialized team of experts tailored just to this age group of those between the ages of 15-30.
+At the Angie Fowler Adolescent & Young Adult Cancer Institute, we’ve developed an adolescent and young adult (AYA) cancer program tailored to this age group, which includes a specialized team of experts, a facility with amenities that appeal to teens and young adults, and access to the latest in treatments and clinical trials.

 Each year, around 70,000 teens and young adults are diagnosed with cancer in the U.S. In fact, cancer is the leading cause of death from medical issues for this population.
-There are certain cancers that are more likely to occur in this age group than children or adults.
-The most common teenage cancers include:
+There are certain cancers that are more likely to occur in this age group than children or adults, such as Ewing sarcoma and germ cell tumors.

 - Brain tumors and central nervous system tumors